 Early stage 2 patients might still be eligible for liver transplants.

 Symptoms have significantly worsened in stage 3, and the patient needs a wheelchair for mobility.
-There is no data to support the efficacy of drug therapies at this stage of the disease.

 Polyneuropathy disability (PND) scoring system